 Geoffrey Lee Associate Professor of Philosophy (Ph.D., New York University).
 His main areas of research interest are philosophy of mind, metaphysics, and the foundations of cognitive science and neuroscience.

-Paolo Mancosu (Graduate Advisor) Willis S. and Marion Slusser Professor of Philosophy (Ph.D., Stanford University).
+Paolo Mancosu (On Leave) Willis S. and Marion Slusser Professor of Philosophy (Ph.D., Stanford University).
 His interests lie in the philosophy of mathematics and its history, in philosophy of logic, and in mathematical logic.
 His written work is currently focused upon neologicism and the philosophy of mathematical practice.
 He has recently published “Infini, logique, géomètrie” (Vrin, Paris, 2015) and “Zhivago’s Secret Journey” (Hoover Press, Stanford, 2016).
 His forthcoming book “Abstraction and Infinity” will be published by Oxford University Press.

-Michael Martin (Fall Only) Mills Adjunct Professor of Philosophy (D.Phil., University of Oxford).
+Michael Martin (On Leave) Mills Adjunct Professor of Philosophy (D.Phil., University of Oxford).
 His main interests lie in the philosophy of mind and psychology.
 He is currently finishing a book on naïve realism in the theory of perception, provisionally titled Uncovering Appearances.
 He has also been working on the relation between emotions and phenomenal experience and the nature of pain.
 Recent publications include, “The Limits of Self-Awareness”, Philosophical Studies, 2004 and “On Being Alienated”, in Perceptual Experience (OUP), eds.
 Gendler & Hawthorne.

-Véronique Munoz-Dardé (Fall Only) Mills Adjunct Professor of Philosophy (Ph.D., European University Institute).
+Véronique Munoz-Dardé (On Leave) Mills Adjunct Professor of Philosophy (Ph.D., European University Institute).
 Her main interests lie in moral and political philosophy.
 In recent years she has written articles on the importance of numbers in practical reasoning, on the political ideal of equality, on responsibility, and on distributive justice.
 During this period she has taught seminars on contractualism, equality, Hume’s Treatise, and values and practical reasoning.
 She is the author of La justice sociale (2001), and is currently finishing a book on the way that the political is personal, provisionally called Bound Together.

 Alva Noë Professor of Philosophy (B.A., Columbia University; B.Phil., University of Oxford; Ph.D., Harvard University).
 Alva Noë is a philosopher of mind whose research and teaching focus on perception and consciousness, as well as the theory of art (with special attention to dance as well as visual art).
 Other interests include Phenomenology, Wittgenstein, Kant, and the origins of analytic philosophy, as well as topics in the philosophies of baseball and biology.
 He is a weekly contributor to National Public Radio’s science blog 13.7: Cosmos and Culture (www.npr.org/13.7).